jesse adams stein

 In 2024 I was named one of “Ten humanities EMCRs shaping the future” by the Australian Academy of the Humanities.
 In that same year I was Director of History Now 2024, a public history seminar series.
 I am deeply involved in the Australian history sector, as a member of the General Council of the History Council of NSW, and a member of the Australian Centre for Public History.

-In addition, I am involved in historical and design collections across Australia, including as an oral historian, and through various collaborations and partnerships with Museums Victoria, the Powerhouse, the National Library of Australia and the State Library of NSW.
+In addition, I am involved in historical and design collections across Australia, including as an oral historian, and through various collaborations and partnerships with Museums Victoria, the Powerhouse, the National Library of Australia, the State Library of NSW and the Transport for NSW Historic Assets Library.

 I have initiated two oral history projects that are collected by the National Library: the Reshaping Australian Manufacturing Oral History Project (2017-2019) – as part of a UTS Chancellor’s Postdoctoral Research Fellowship, and Makers, Manufacturers & Designers (2021-2023) as part of my ARC DECRA.